jdhitsolutions/MyTasks/README.md

 # MyTasks

 This PowerShell module is designed as a task or simple To-Do manager.
 The module contains several commands for working with tasks.
-It should work with both Windows PowerShell and PowerShell Core.
+It should work with both Windows PowerShell and PowerShell Core with a few limitations.
 You can install the latest version from the PowerShell Gallery.
 You will need the -Scope parameter for PowerShell Core.

 ```powershell
 Install-Module MyTasks [-scope currentuser]